barryclark/jekyll-now/README.md

 More setup instructions and advanced options can be found at [http://formspree.io](http://formspree.io/)

+### Disqus

+To configure Disqus, set up a [Disqus site](https://disqus.com/admin/create/) with the same name as your site.
+Once that is complete, go to the admin page for your site.
+Under the "Settings" tab there is a button called "Universal Code".
+Take that code and replace it in the `_layouts/post.html` file between the `{% if site.disqus_shortname %}` and `{% endif %}` tags.

 ### Customizing the CSS

 All variables can be found in the `_sass/_variables.scss` file, toggle these as you'd like to change the look and feel of Pixyll.